as10log/as10log/README.md

-- 👋 Hi, I’m @as10log
+- Hi, I’m @as10log
-- 👀 I’m interested in Data Science and Machine learning.
+- I’m interested in Data Science and Machine learning
+- I’m is a Data Scientist in Sber
 - My telegram: @loguntsov_as